Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

 On examination, the thigh is often swollen secondary to hematoma formation.

-In case of trauma, associated injuries must be addressed.
-A head-to-toe examination including pelvis, spine, other bones, nerves and vessels of the affected extremity should be examined.
+In the case of trauma, associated injuries must be addressed.
+A head-to-toe examination including the pelvis, spine, other bones, nerves and vessels of the affected extremity should be examined.

 Tenderness on examination and visible deformity typically are noted.